How to effectively fund your small business and manage debt

 Does the UK government give grants to start a business?

 There are some Government grants available for UK businesses.
-If you're starting a UK business, it helps to have a look on the gov.uk website to see if you are eligible for help or support.
+If you're starting a UK business, it helps to check out the government website to see if you are eligible for help or support in your area.
+Although not a grant, it could be worth seeing if you're eligible for a Startup Loan, which is a government-backed scheme for businesses that have been trading for less than three years.

 How can Bionic help me make the most out of my business?